symbolibre/symbolibre/doc/qml-modules.rst

 .. note::
    This documentation does not cover all the Symbolibre QML modules.
-   We plan to replace it with doxygen-based documentation.
+   Before completing it, we plan to replace it with a doxygen-based documentation.

    We cannot offer any guarantee on the stability of the APIs.